ESMValGroup/ESMValCore/doc/recipe/overview.rst

 range.

-Variable short names usually do not change between datasets supported by ESMValTool, as they are usually changed to match CMIP.
+Variable short names usually do not change between datasets supported by ESMValCore, as they are usually changed to match CMIP.
 Nevertheless, there are small changes in variable names in CMIP6 with respect to CMIP5 (i.e. sea ice concentration changed from ``sic`` to ``siconc``).
-ESMValTool is aware of some of them and can do the automatic translation when needed.
-It will even do the translation in the preprocessed file so the diagnostic does not have to default with this complexity, setting the short name in all files to match the one used by the recipe.
+ESMValCore is aware of some of them and can do the automatic translation when needed.
+It will even do the translation in the preprocessed file so the diagnostic does not have to deal with this complexity, setting the short name in all files to match the one used by the recipe.
 For example, if ``sic`` is requested, ESMValTool will find ``sic`` or ``siconc`` depending on the project, but all preprocessed files